tomerBARZ/the-universal-mission-for-dcs-world/README.md

 ### VERY high priority

 - All new AI wingman system
+- Fix bug with AWACS datalink info not showing on SA pages
 - New objectives: helicopter (drop/pickup units...), CAP, CAS, OCA (airbase attack)
-- Support for Germany theater
+- Support for the Germany and South America theaters
 - Support for more factions and five different time periods (World War 2, Korea war, Vietnam war, late Cold war, Modern)

 ### High priority